 OC Serves Up

-Okanagan College Culinary and Pastry Arts students are launching an innovative new program designed to hone their skills while providing nutritious meals for fellow students who are struggling financially.
+Okanagan College Culinary and Pastry Arts students are running an innovative program designed to hone their skills while providing nutritious meals for fellow students who are struggling financially.

-Students can apply to request a meal by emailing: firstname.lastname@example.org.
+Students can apply to request a meal online by using the button below.

 The Impact of COVID-19 on our students